Kobe Prentice

-Early years
+Early life

 Prentice attended Calera High School in Calera, Alabama.
 As a senior, he had 1,229 receiving yards and 19 touchdowns.
 He originally committed to the University of Maryland, College Park to play college football, but changed to the University of Alabama.

 College career

 Prentice was named a starter his true freshman year at Alabama in 2022.
 In his first career game, he had five receptions for 60 yards.